Risk Factors Dashboard

 Intellectual Property

 We have registered trademarks and copyrights for many of our products and services and will continue to evaluate the registration of additional trademarks and copyrights as appropriate.
 We enter into confidentiality agreements with our employees, clients, data suppliers and vendors.
 We strive to protect our workflow solutions, documentation and other written materials under trade secret, copyright and patent laws.
-We seek to protect our workflow solutions, documentation and other written materials under trade secret, copyright and patent laws.
 While we do not believe we are dependent on any one of our intellectual property rights, we do rely on the combination of intellectual property rights and other measures to protect our proprietary rights.
 Despite these efforts, existing intellectual property laws may afford only limited protection.

 Research and Product Development Costs

 A key aspect of our growth strategy is to offer new solutions and enhance our existing products by making them faster and more robust with deeper data and insights.
-We strive to rapidly adopt new technology that can improve the discoverability and usability of our products and services.
-We strive to rapidly adopt new technology that can improve our products and services.
+We continue to invest in AI solutions that adapt as our clients’ workflows evolve, helping professionals leverage automation, generative intelligence, and dynamic analytics—rapidly embracing new technologies to improve discoverability and usability of our products and services.

 The Competitive Landscape

-We are a part of the financial information services industry focused on delivering expansive data, sophisticated analytics, and flexible technology through our platform to the global investment community.
+We are a part of the financial information services industry focused on delivering expansive data, sophisticated analytics, and flexible technology through our open platform to the global investment community.
 We offer clients comprehensive solutions with a broad set of products delivered through a desktop or mobile user interface, cloud-based platforms, or through standardized or bespoke data feeds, as well as APIs.
+In addition, our applications, client support and service offerings are entrenched in the workflow of many financial professionals given the data management, portfolio analysis and screening capabilities offered.
 In addition, our applications and client support and service offerings are entrenched in the workflow of many financial professionals given the data management and portfolio analysis and screening capabilities offered.
 We are entrusted with significant amounts of our clients' own proprietary data, including portfolio holdings.
 As a result, we believe our products are central to our clients’ investment analysis, decision-making and operations.

-We expect it would be difficult for another vendor to quickly replicate the extensive data we currently offer, therefore, we believe there are high barriers to entry to our business.
+We operate in a highly competitive environment.
+Our current competitive market is comprised of both large, well-capitalized companies and smaller, niche firms including market data suppliers, news and information providers, technology firms, and many third-party content providers that supply us with financial information included in our products.
 Our current competitive market is comprised of both large, well-capitalized companies and smaller, niche firms including market data suppliers, news and information providers, and many third-party content providers that supply us with financial information included in our products.
-This competitive market is comprised of both large, well-capitalized companies and smaller, niche firms including market data suppliers, news and information providers, and many third-party content providers that supply us with financial information included in our products.
 Our largest competitors are Bloomberg L.P., S&P's Market Intelligence division, and London Stock Exchange Group's ("LSEG's") Data & Analytics division (formerly known as Refinitiv).
 Other competitors and competitive products include online database suppliers and integrators and their applications, such as BlackRock Aladdin, MSCI Inc. and Morningstar Inc. Many of these firms provide products or services similar to our offerings.

 8